Editor's Note: This post was originally published by author Ken Moni of Fierce Software.

 Management and security.
 Ever wish Jenkins came with interoperability and security tested plugins?
 What about RBAC, built in SSL through the whole stack, and tools to manage your environments?
 All first-class passengers in CloudBees Core.

 There are way too many reasons why CloudBees is the way to go when rolling Jenkins, but before we go too deep down that rabbit hole I think it best to show just how easy it is to deploy a new CloudBees Core environment on a Red Hat OpenShift Container Platform cluster!
-Then we’ll jump into creating a team master and deploying a simple pipeline.
+Then we’ll jump into creating a team controller and deploying a simple pipeline.
 I think Elvis said it best, “a little less conversation, a little action” so without further adieu, let’s jump in!

 Nurse, I need 9 EC2s of Kubernetes!
 Stat!